M-Hollis/publication-dates_old/README.md

 An article accepted on 1st January will take roughly a month to make it into a published issue, so articles accepted in a given year start appearing around February.
 Similarly, the January issue of the given year will contain mostly articles accepted in December of the year before that.
 The program therefore automatically detects the first completely-February volume of the current year (e.g. Volume 836: Number 1, 10 February 2017), and loops back through to the previous February, doing some final filtering to remove articles not accepted in the desired year.

-The parameters (number of articles to use per issue, whether to sample ApJ or ApJL, and the output file name) are defined in the file 'parameters.py', and can be changed by the user.
-For at least the last 5 years (2012 - 2016 inclusive), there have been 18 volumes of ApJ per year, each with 2 issues, so it is assumed that this pattern will continue and the number of volumes per year (18) is hard-coded in.
+The parameters (number of articles to use per issue, and whether to sample ApJ or ApJL) are defined in the file 'parameters.py', and can be changed by the user.
+For at least 2012 - 2016 inclusive, there have been 18 volumes of ApJ per year, each with 2 issues, so it is assumed that this pattern will continue and the number of volumes per year (18) is hard-coded in.

 ### LEGAL DISCLAIMER ###